kevinpeterson/SEng-5831-Lab1/README.md

 ----------------
 The project is divided into these major modules:

-**lab1.c/h** - Where the cyclic executor is, and where the various experiment conditions are set.
+**lab1.c/h** - Where the cyclic executive is, and where the various experiment conditions are set.

 **led.h** - Helper functions for interacting with the LEDs.